ajakaja/ajakaja.github.io/_posts/2018-06-15-geometric-mean.md

 (By the way: using $$\GM[]$$ and $$\AM[]$$ as notations for these things is definitely not conventional, but I think it makes it easier to read in settings where you're using both.)

-This formula means that you are computing "the average of the _logarithms_ of your data", and then rescaling that back so the units work out.
-The same process is used for the geometric standard deviation / confidence intervals / interquartile ranges / whatever: (a) calculate the regular statistic on the log data, like $$\text{SD}[\log x]$$, then rescale back: $$\text{GSD}[x] = e^{SD[\log x]}$$.
+The exponential-of-logarithms formula means that you are computing "the average of the _logarithms_ of your data", and then rescaling that back so the units work out.
+The same process will be used to construct the geometric standard deviation / confidence intervals / interquartile ranges / whatever: (a) calculate the regular statistic on the log data, like $$\text{SD}[\log x]$$, then rescale back: $$\text{GSD}[x] = e^{SD[\log x]}$$.
+We might call this "log-transformed" statistics; I don't know where the word "geometric" came from.

 The simplest case where log-transformed statistics are more useful is if we are dealing with data whose values range over many orders of magnitudes.
-This is true for things that we already use logarithmic scales for, like [brightness of stars](https://en.wikipedia.org/wiki/Apparent_magnitude), [loudness of sounds](https://en.wikipedia.org/wiki/Decibel), [acidity/basicity of solutions](https://en.wikipedia.org/wiki/PH), [sound frequency](https://en.wikipedia.org/wiki/Octave), or [power of earthquakes](https://en.wikipedia.org/wiki/Richter_magnitude_scale).
+This is true for things that we already use logarithmic scales for, like [brightness of stars](https://en.wikipedia.org/wiki/Apparent_magnitude), [loudness of sounds](https://en.wikipedia.org/wiki/Decibel), [acidity/basicity of solutions](https://en.wikipedia.org/wiki/PH), [frequency of sounds](https://en.wikipedia.org/wiki/Octave), or [power of earthquakes](https://en.wikipedia.org/wiki/Richter_magnitude_scale).

 In all these cases, notice that you don't really know what the original measurements were.
 Like, presumably Richter measures the energy of the earthquake, but who knows what the values actually look like.
 Is a 7.5 Richter earthquake $$10^{15} J$$ of energy? $$10^{20} J$$?
 Who knows?[^richter] If we did statistics on the non-transformed values themselves, a single huge value like $$10^{20}$$ would become the mean of any data set, so our summary statistics would not summarize much of anything.

 Basically, each of these scales is measuring the logarithms of _something_, but for reporting data we don't care as much what the 'something' is.
 If that's the case, I think you may as well just log-transform all your data and then be done with it.
 Don't worry about geometric means, just logarithm everything and take arithmetic means.
+But that's my opinion.[^distribution]

+[^distribution]: Although you can introduce artifacts in your data by doing this.
+If a bunch of values are uniformly distributed in $$[1, 1000]$$ (so $$AM \sim 500$$) and you take all their logarithms, they're not uniformly distributed anymore -- their average is going to be higher than $$\log 500$$.
+This had better not affect your statistics' conclusions.

 [^richter]: Actually I looked this up and Richter is totally different: it measures the _amplitude of the local tremor_, as recorded on a seismograph (the displacement of a needle, or whatever) which is then normalized based on the distance from the measurement to the epicenter of the earthquake.
 It turns out there are [tons of](https://en.wikipedia.org/wiki/Seismic_magnitude_scales) other scales, and some of them do a better job of measuring the actual energy of the earthquake.